Guidelines for the Legislator Nominating Committee and Candidates for NCSL Office

 - The election of officers and Executive Committee members should occur entirely among the nation’s legislators and legislative staff.
 It is not considered appropriate to involve non-legislators in the legislator nominating committee process.
 Involvement will be considered grounds for a candidate’s disqualification.

-- Members of the NCSL Executive Committee are elected for a one year term.
-At-large members have the opportunity to be elected for a maximum of three years.
-The NCSL By-laws state: Absence from two Executive Committee meetings within a year without cause shall be grounds for removal (Article XI, Section 3).
-The Nominating Committee will interview any Executive Committee member who is eligible to continue on the committee and did not attend two or more meetings to ascertain whether or not that individual will be nominated for an additional one year term.
+- Members of the NCSL Executive Committee are elected for a one-year term.
+At-large members may serve for no more than three consecutive terms.
+The NCSL By-laws state: Absence from two Executive Committee meetings within a year without cause shall be grounds for removal (Article II, Section 15).
+The Nominating Committee may interview any Executive Committee member who is eligible to continue on the committee and did not attend two or more meetings to ascertain whether or not that individual will be nominated for an additional one-year term.

 - A copy of these Guidelines should be distributed to each candidate for NCSL office.

 Guidelines for NCSL Staff Office or Membership on the Executive Committee

 The staff nominating committee shall consist of 7 members and a first and a second alternate appointed by the staff chair, with the advice and consent of the staff members of the Executive Committee.
 Alternates shall receive materials that have been provided to the members.
 An alternate shall attend and participate in the deliberations of the staff nominating committee only if a member of the committee is unable to serve as determined by the chair of the committee.

 The staff chair shall not make appointments to the nominating committee contingent upon support of a candidate.